 A World of Mulled Wine Awaits

 Mulled wine is a truly international drink and every wine drinking nation across the globe has a version of its own.
-This winter warmer has been served for centuries and although the bases are similar, the finished products are not.
+This winter warmer has been served for centuries and although the bases are similar (except for the unique mulled white wine!), the finished products are not.

 We’ve spent some time cooking up a few, a true hardship we know, so we can share the best recipes with you.
 Just in time to make your own for National Mulled Wine Day which takes place on the 3rd of March.